neileckford/GameOfLife/README.md

 # GameOfLife
-My implementation of Conway's Game of Life
+My implementation of Conway's Game of Life.
+Technical test for BBC Graduate Developer program.